-Honorable Mark Jansen, May 3, 2012, Page 2

-In Section 13E (page 13) concerning political contributions from financial service providers to an official of a governmental entity during the preceding 24 months, we object to the three pages of exceptions in A through G. A simple prohibition should stand alone without any exceptions.
-We believe that financial service providers and covered associates should be barred from making political contributions or providing gifts (dinners, trips, event tickets, etc.) of any amount to elected officials.
-The exceptions in the bill would permit opportunities for corruption.
-As beneficiaries of one of the pension funds, we do not want to see any political hanky-panky permitted in this otherwise laudable bill.
+Political Contributions - Michigan SERA appreciates the attempt in Section 13E [page 13 of S-3] to control political contributions from financial service providers to an official of a governmental entity during the preceding 24 months.
+However, we object to the three pages of exceptions in A through G that almost totally wipes out the good intention expressed in Section 13E(1).
+A simple prohibition should stand alone without any exceptions.

+We believe that financial service providers and covered associates not only should be barred from making political contributions, but we also believe you need to add a section barring gifts (dinners, trips, event tickets, etc.) of any amount to elected officials.

+The exceptions in the bill and omission of gifts would permit opportunities for corruption.
 We suggest removing exceptions A through G and adding language to prohibit gifts to office holders.

-We have no objection to the changes in asset class proportions described in the bill.
+Asset classes -We have no objection to the changes in asset class proportions described in the bill.
 We trust that our professionals have wisely suggested these proportions.
 We think the hard-dollar amounts in the bill need to be indexed in some way so that inflation and deflation can be taken into account without the need to amend the act.

-We were disappointed that more reporting and transparency for defined contribution retirement plans was not included in the bill.
-In many cases public employers make a contribution to these plans and sometimes match employee contributions.
-These are a benefit of many public employers these days, and the state should be concerned with their effective operations.
+Transparency for defined contribution retirement plans - We were disappointed that reporting and transparency for defined contribution retirement plans was not included in the bill.
+This is the way many public employers are designing their pension and retiree health care systems these days, and the state should be concerned with their effective operations.

 Defined contribution retirement plans need oversight and auditing in a fashion similar to the defined benefit plans.
 A board of control that includes the beneficiaries is needed.
 We especially want full disclosure of fees in both percentage and dollar amounts required to be reported to individuals.
 The effect that fees have on the long-term investments employees are making in their defined contribution retirement plan need to be reported as well.
 Moreover, we want published annual reports from the financial services companies managing these plans for public employers, and aggregated data available so that our members can see how the total defined contribution retirement plan is operating for its members.

-We are not asking for the amount of detail that the Comprehensive Annual Financial Report on the defined benefit pension plans provide, but we are asking for something in the way of aggregated information and audits that surely the financial management companies have in their possession.
+Aggregated information and audits are needed for these systems.
 In our state employee defined contribution plan there is absolutely no aggregated data made available on the ORS or ING Web site about the defined contribution retirement plan despite our written requests to provide it.
 We urge you to look into model legislation to provide some oversight of public employee defined contribution retirement plans.